btnguyenPersonal/edit/README.md

     - if that's not possible, just keep references in there, so only have to update all deps
         - (might be all lines after current line? if is don't bother with references);
     - how do I handle wrong indenations? thinking putting ghost red text after badly indented line and having red background line number
+- start ctrl p with all highlighted

+## TODO
+- cursor for ctrl p ctrl g
+- commenting
+- tab complete
 - gf
+- indent w/ html
+- ctrl p only filter based on relative path instead of absolute
 - fileExplorer (current one is trash) actually make it good now

 ## LOW PRIO